-AcreTrader investments are considered long term with a holding period of 5 years.
-Some farmland investments AcreTrader recommends holding for 10 or 20 years.
+AcreTrader investments are considered long-term with a holding period of 3 - 5 years.
+Some farmland investments AcreTrader have holding periods of 5 - 10 years.

-The company is highly selective about which assets of land they choose to be on their platform.
-Their website indicates that they only approve 5% of the opportunities that they research.
+The company is highly selective about which land assets it chooses to be on its platform.
+The website indicates that the company approves less than 1% of the opportunities that it researches.

-The minimum to invest with AcreTrader is $5,000.
-Some of their properties require that you invest in at least an acre or more, this can bring some properties minimum investments up to $50,000 in order to reap their benefits.
+The minimum to invest with AcreTrader is $10,000, though it can vary from deal to deal.
+Some of the properties require that you invest in at least an acre or more and this can bring some property minimums up to $50,000.

 However, in order to take advantage of anything on the AcreTrader platform, you must be an accredited investor.
-Though they do plan on adding the ability for the non-accredited to invest in the future.
+Though the company does plan to add the ability for non-accredited investors to participate in the future.

-Their founder and CEO is also the largest shareholder on the platform which gives him personal reasons to have the investor’s best interest at heart.
+The founder and CEO is also the largest shareholder on the platform, which gives him personal reasons to have the investor’s best interest at heart.

-In addition to this while your funds are in escrow, they go through North Capital Private Securities Corporation who is a member of FINRA and SIPC.
+In addition to this, while your funds are in escrow they go through North Capital Private Securities Corporation, which is a member of FINRA and SIPC.

 The entity that holds the farmland shares is separate from AcreTrader as well, this means that should AcreTrader go out of business your money will be safe.

 Of course with investments, there are no guarantees when it comes to safety and you may still operate at a loss.
-Even though their assets are low-risk, it does not mean that there is no risk involved.
+Even though these assets are low-risk compared to many alternative investments, it does not mean that there is no risk involved.

-Farming, in general, is considered less cyclical than other asset classes.
+In general, farming is considered less cyclical than other asset classes.
 Typically during a recession, farm production stays consistent as people still require food to live.
 This makes farmland less sensitive to economic cycles.

-You can also add in the fact that farmland has been increasing in value in recent years because of the rising need for food and fiber across the globe.
+You can also consider the fact that farmland has been increasing in value in recent years because of the rising need for food and fiber across the globe.
 The United States has also made an effort in recent years to increase the amount of domestic farming.

 The marketplace also makes it much easier to make decisions regarding the properties you want to invest in.
 You can view all the details and fees associated with each parcel before you make your investment.

-The company also goes one step farther to provide its users with a rating on each of their offerings in order to give them a better idea of what they are getting.
+The company also goes one step further to provide its users with a rating on each of its offerings in order to give them a better idea of what they are getting.

-Their ratings range from A1 to D3 with A1 as the best and D3 being the worst.
-This rating involves a points system, the more points a property has the worse rating it is going to receive.
+Its ratings range from A to D with A as the best and D being the worst.
+This rating involves a points system where points signify a negative with the property.
+In other words, the more points a property has, the worse the farm will be rated.